 View and edit 3D materials from numerous perspectives

-Another feature only available in the EX version is the multiple-angle view of 3D objects.
+EX offers a multiple-angle view of 3D objects.
 You can view a 3D object from the top, front, right, and perspective view angles.

-When you change the position of the image from any view angle, the 3D model on the canvas also changes accordingly.
+When you switch the position of an image from any view angle, the 3D model on the canvas also changes.

 Editing script lines in bulk